-For the first few days following the accident, we as parents were only able to concentrate on J’s survival and as time passed the medical team were uncertain as to how her brain injury would affect the rest of her life.
+“For the first few days following the accident, we as parents were only able to concentrate on her survival and as time passed the medical team were uncertain as to how her brain injury would affect the rest of her life.

-Whilst at the hospital, we were given a leaflet on ‘Headway’, a registered charity set up to help those with an acquired brain injury and we were advised to give them a call.
-Through ‘Headway’ a firm of solicitors was recommended and we approached George Ide in Chichester for some advice.
+“Whilst at the hospital, we were given a leaflet about Headway, a registered charity set up to help those with an acquired brain injury, and we were advised to give them a call.
+Through Headway a firm of solicitors was recommended.

-Appointments were made for J to meet with various consultants and therapists … to ensure extensive reports were provided in relation to her injuries, limitations and future capabilities.
+“Appointments were made for our daughter to meet with various specialist consultants and therapists … to ensure extensive reports were provided in relation to her injuries, limitations and future capabilities.

-We were always kept up to date with events and progress made with the case, and received copies of all reports and correspondence.
-All the staff with whom we had contact at George Ide were always sympathetic, friendly and professional.
+“We were always kept up to date with events and progress made with the case, and received copies of all reports and correspondence.
+All the George Ide staff with whom we had contact were always sympathetic, friendly and professional.

-We as a whole family appreciate very much all that Tony and the staff at George Ide did on J’s behalf, her life has been made much easier as a result of the hard work undertaken and we would wholeheartedly recommend them.”
+“We as a whole family appreciate very much all that the staff at George Ide did on our daughter’s behalf, her life has been made much easier as a result of their hard work and we would wholeheartedly recommend them.”